jidro/lightdm-config/Readme.md

 Of which ：    </br>

-- [`lightdm.conf.d`](https://github.com/jidro/lightdm-config/tree/master/lightdm.conf.d "lightdm.conf.d")folder and [`lightdm-gtk-greeter.conf.d`](https://github.com/jidro/lightdm-config/tree/master/lightdm-gtk-greeter.conf.d "lightdm-gtk-greeter.conf.d")folder all are`/usr/share/lightdm` configuration files in the folder. - User configuration directory    </br>

-- [`mx21`](https://github.com/jidro/lightdm-config/tree/master/mx21 "mx21")folder、[`keys.conf`](https://github.com/jidro/lightdm-config/blob/master/keys.conf "keys.conf") configuration file、[`lightdm-gtk-greeter.conf`](https://github.com/jidro/lightdm-config/blob/master/lightdm-gtk-greeter.conf "lightdm-gtk-greeter.conf") configuration file、[`lightdm.conf`](https://github.com/jidro/lightdm-config/blob/master/lightdm.conf "lightdm.conf") configuration file and [`users.conf`](https://github.com/jidro/lightdm-config/blob/master/users.conf "users.conf") configuration file Are configuration files in the ` / etc / lightdm ` folder. - System Configuration Directory    </br>
+- The configuration file in the [lightdm-share](https://github.com/jidro/lightdm-config/tree/master/lightdm-share "lightdm-share") folder is the configuration file in the `/usr/share/lightdm` folder - User Configuration Directory

+- The configuration files in the [lightdm-etc](https://github.com/jidro/lightdm-config/tree/master/lightdm-etc "lightdm-etc") folder are all configuration files in the `/etc/lightdm` folder- System configuration directory

+- The compressed files with the suffix `. tar` in the two configuration folders are the original files in the `/usr/share/lightdm` folder and the `/etc/lightdm` folder. 【For backup】

 > **Tip：**     </br>
 >